 - Practice immediately afterward.

-There you have it: how you can make the most of your golf lessons and improve your golf game a ton.
+There you have it: how you can make the most of your golf lessons and improve your golf game.
 So what are you waiting for?
 Get out there and take some golf lessons; you’ll be grateful you did when you’re out on the course beating your friends in the future.

 Jeff is a Harvard 2025 student who is passionate about learning, living, and sharing all things personal finance-related.
 He has experience working in the financial industry and enjoys the pursuit of financial freedom.
 Outside of blogging, he loves to cook, read, and golf in his spare time.